anvichip/app-docs/docs/influencer_docs.md

 <img src="inf_cred2.jpg" width=150 >

-* Influencers can view their earnings and related stats.
+* Influencers & Partners can view their earnings and related stats.
 * They can adjust the days as update bank details as well.